 The results are kinder if you adjust for the currency discrepancies given the strong dollar, but let's talk Barbie.
 Worldwide gross sales of the Barbie brand posted an 11 percent year-over-year plunge for the quarter on a constant currency basis.
 Mattel is placing a big bet on an interactive talking Barbie that's coming out later this year.
 Let's hope it can say more than, "I've fallen, and I can't get up."

-Motley Fool contributor Rick Munarriz owns shares of Keurig Green Mountain.
-The Motley Fool owns shares of and recommends Twitter and Whole Foods Market.
-The Motley Fool recommends Keurig Green Mountain.
-John Mackey, co-CEO of Whole Foods Market, is a member of The Motley Fool's board of directors.
+Motley Fool contributor Rick Munarriz owns shares of Netflix.
+The Motley Fool recommends Adobe Systems, Amazon.com, and Netflix.
+The Motley Fool owns shares of Amazon.com and Netflix.
 Try any of our Foolish newsletter services free for 30 days.
+Looking for a winner for your portfolio?
 Check out The Motley Fool's one great stock to buy for 2015 and beyond.